Terry's TMG Tips

 Choosing Themes – Changing the Overall “Look” of the Site

 The overall appearance of the site created by Second Site is controlled by the Theme selected.
 The Theme controls the background colors used, any graphics, and the size, style and color of fonts used for titles, headings, and text.
 The default pages illustrated above use the Simple Blue Theme.
-A few of the available alternatives are illustrated below:
+Three of the many available alternatives are illustrated below:

 Carla's New Adventure